-Readers are supposed to have a good grap of the way NEST handles neurons and models, and how to create and setup NEST nodes.
+Readers are supposed to have a good grasp of the way NEST handles neurons and models, and how to create and setup NEST nodes.
 If this is not the case, please see the NEST user doc and the PyNEST tutorials first.

-NNGT tools with regard to NEST can be separated into
+NNGT tools should work for NEST version 2 or 3; they can be separated into

-- the structural tools (Network, NeuralPop...) that are used to prepare the neuronal network and setup its properties and connectivity; these tools should be used before - the make_nest_network () and the associated, to_nest () functions that are used to send the previously prepared network to NEST; - then, after using one of the previous functions, all the other functions contained in the nngt.simulation module can be used to add stimulations to the neurons or monitor them.
+- the structural tools (Network, NeuralPop ...) that are used to prepare the neuronal network and setup its properties and connectivity; these tools should be used before - the make_nest_network() and the associated, to_nest() functions that are used to send the previously prepared network to NEST; - then, after using one of the previous functions, all the other functions contained in the nngt.simulation module can be used to add stimulations to the neurons or monitor them.